erlef/setup-beam/README.md

 specifier (`v1.11.0-rc.0`) and set option `version-type` to `strict`.
 Pre-release versions are opt-in, so `1.11.x` will not match a pre-release.

-In cases where we detect the input is not a semantic version but the version type is not set to `strict`, we error out, to force changes on the consumer.

 ### Compatibility between Operating System and Erlang/OTP

 This list presents the known working version combos between the target operating system